k26rahul/StudyMate/README.md

 ## Demo Videos

 The `Demo-Videos` folder contains demonstration videos showcasing various aspects of the project.
 These videos provide a visual guide to help you understand how to use and interact with the application.
+The following videos are available:

-Specifically, you can find the `Main.Py-Demo.mp4` video, which walks through the process of running the main file and interacting with the agents.
+- **Main.Py-Demo.mp4**: This video walks through the process of running the main file and interacting with the agents.

+- **FastAPI-Server-Demo.mp4**: This video provides a comprehensive guide on how to run the FastAPI server.
+It shows how to start the server, make POST requests using Postman, and interact with the different endpoints corresponding to the Notes Agent, Questions Agent, and Career Guidance Agent.

+These videos are intended to help you get started quickly and effectively with our intelligent agents and FastAPI server.